sleepymalc/pbb.wtf/content/posts/Notes/index.md

 > I always want to have a solid understanding on differential geometry since the recent advances in machine learning theory relying on related concepts quite heavily in some particular branches such as optimization and the well-known [manifold hypothesis](https://en.wikipedia.org/wiki/Manifold_hypothesis), or even more practical, manifold learning.

-## First Year in Ph.D. @University of Illinois Urbana-Champaign
+## First Year Ph.D. @University of Illinois Urbana-Champaign

 ### Fall 2023